NoroffFEU/development-platforms/svelte-case-study.md

 ## Strengths

-Svelte is most known for its performance.
-Because it does not use a virtual DOM and instead generates HTML at build-time, it has a faster runtime performance compared to other popular frameworks.
-It also has a simple and intuitive syntax, which makes it easy to learn and use.
-This in turn also means Svelte applications are easier to maintain and scale over time.
+Svelte is well known for its performance.
+It does not use a virtual DOM, instead, it generates HTML at build-time, resulting in a faster runtime performance compared to other popular frameworks.
+Its simple and intuitive syntax makes it easy to learn and use, leading to easier maintenance and scalability over time.

-Svelte uses a reactive and declarative syntax for building UI components, which makes it easy to understand and use for developers of all skill levels.
-It also includes out-of-the-box support for server-side rendering, making it easy to optimize the performance of applications built with it.
-This helps Search Engine Optimization as well as users with slow networks.
+Svelte uses a reactive and declarative syntax for building UI components, making it easy to understand and use for developers of all skill levels.
+It also provides out-of-the-box support for server-side rendering, improving Search Engine Optimization and helping users with slow networks.

-Its main strength lies in creating `Single Page Applications` or SPAs.
-When building a SPA in Svelte, you would typically use the Svelte components to create a modular and reusable UI.
-The SPA would handle navigation and data management, dynamically updating the content of the page based on user interactions and changes in data.
-This is often done together with a `router` such as [Svelte SPA Router](https://github.com/ItalyPaleAle/svelte-spa-router).
+Svelte excels in creating Single Page Applications (SPAs).
+When building a SPA in Svelte, you typically use Svelte components to create a modular and reusable UI.
+The SPA handles navigation and data management, dynamically updating the content of the page based on user interactions and changes in data.
+This can be done using a routing library such as Svelte SPA Router.

-Svelte does, however, also perform quite well when creating `Multi Page Applications`, or MPAs.
-When building an MPA in Svelte, you would typically use a routing library such as Sapper to handle navigation between pages, and each page would be built as a separate Svelte component.
-The components would be loaded and unloaded based on the current URL, and data management would be handled separately for each page.
+Svelte also performs well when creating Multi Page Applications (MPAs).
+When building an MPA in Svelte, you would typically use a routing library such as Sapper to handle navigation between pages, with each page being built as a separate Svelte component.
+The components are loaded and unloaded based on the current URL, with data management handled separately for each page.

 ## Weaknesses